The 4 Cs of Addiction: Craving, Compulsion, Control, Consequences

 Can loved ones use the 4 Cs to help someone?

 Yes.
-The framework can help you understand what’s happening without jumping to blame or criticism.
+The framework can help you see what’s happening without jumping to blame or criticism.
 It also provides you with language to initiate compassionate, nonjudgmental conversations.
+If it is a partner you are worried about, the signs of dating an alcoholic go further into that specific pattern.

 Do the 4 Cs mean someone is beyond help?